milvus-io/milvus/docs/design_docs/proxy.md

 For inserts to a collection that is auto_id configured in the collection schema, Proxy assigns a primary key for every row of insert requests.
 For now the only supported data type of auto-generated primary field is `int64`.
 Proxy applies for a batch of primary keys from Root Coordinator, and caches them for local assignments.
-When the primary keys in cache is not enough, Proxy will continue to apply for another batch of primary keys.
+When the primary keys in the cache are not enough, Proxy will continue to apply for another batch of primary keys.

 Proxy forwards ReleaseCollection and ReleasePartition to Query Coordinator, Query Coordinator then informs Root Coordinator the events.
 After that, Root Coordinator will inform all Proxies to close the search-related and